cruzgodar/wilson/README.md

 Wilson does not allow canvases whose pixel aspect ratio does not match their visual aspect ratio as determined by CSS.
 For that reason, only one of `canvasWidth` or `canvasHeight` can be specified; the other will be calculated automatically.
 To resize the canvas manually later, use the `resizeCanvas` method.

+In addition to canvas width and height, Wilson has a concept of **world coordinates**, which are used to represent the actual scene being rendered.
+They are used by the built-in interaction, fullscreen, and draggables methods, and much of the utility Wilson provides is only fully leveraged by using them.
+The `worldWidth` and `worldHeight` fields can technically both be specified, but it is strongly recommended to use only one of them; the other will be calculated automatically to match the aspect ratio of the canvas.

 The `WilsonCPU` class is relatively straightforward: it exposes the `ctx` field, which is a 2D drawing context for the canvas, and also a `drawFrame` method that directly sets the image data to a given Uint8ClampedArray.